Moomboh/biowc-heatmap/README.md

   // The legend will then be created according to the properties set on the heatmap const biowcHeatmapLegend = document.querySelector('#legend');
   biowcHeatmapLegend.forHeatmap = biowcHeatmap;

+  // Set the title for the color scale in the legend biowcHeatmapLegend.colorScaleTitle = 'Unit description'
 </script>
 ```